View program plan of study for BSN to DNP AGACNP

 All students must be able to meet the minimum requirements of the job description for their specialty within the practicum settings they have been assigned.
 As part of the admission process, MSN, Post-Master’s Advanced Graduate Certificate, BSN to DNP and DNP students were required to have a physical examination and provide a note from their MD or practitioner stating “fit for duty”.
 If for any reason during the program, your physical status changes, you must provide an updated “fit for duty” note from your practitioner in order to return to coursework and the practicum setting.
 In the case of a serious injury or illness, you may request a leave of absence.

-COVID-19-We follow the County, State and CDC guidelines for COVID-19 diagnoses, exposures and symptoms.
-If there is a discrepancy between the policies, the OSN follows the strictest policy for the protection of the student and community.
+For COVID and other communicable diseases, we follow the County, State and CDC guidelines for diagnoses, exposures and symptoms.
+If there is a discrepancy between the county, state or CDC policies, the OSN follows the strictest policy for the protection of the student and community.
 Students are expected to self-report accurate details of all possible exposures.
 Students may be required to quarantine.
-Those students who have tested positive for COVID-19 may return to the clinical setting in compliance with the State of Nevada and CDC guidelines

 There are practicum sites that may require students to have additional testing (Drug and Background) and immunizations (e.g. Flu vaccine).
 In the event of a positive Drug test or Background check, students will be advised to do a self-report with the licensing State Board of Nursing.
 In addition, a report will be filed by the Associate Dean for Graduate Programs with the licensing State Board of Nursing.